igorski/bitmappery/README.md

 Rendering of transformations, text and effects is an asynchronous operation handled by _/src/services/render-service.js_.
 The purpose of this service is to perform and cache repeated operations and eventually maintain the source bitmap represented by the LayerSprite.
 The LayerSprite invokes the rendering service whenever Layer content changes and manages its own cache.

+All types related to the editor are either defined in `src/definitions/editor.ts` or the more specifically named files.

 ### Rendering concepts